webismymind/editablegrid-mysql-example/README.md

 A column **action** (type HTML) has been added.
 With a renderer, the content is redefined to add icons or any components to manage actions on the row

 ### Delete
-The delete fonction call **delete.php** with the tablename and the row id.
+The delete fonction calls **delete.php** with the tablename and the row id.
 The script executes the query that deletes the row and returns a status.
 If it's ok, we remove the row from the javascript model :

 	if (response == "ok" )
 		        self.editableGrid.removeRow(id);